Lil Nas X: Musical style and influences

-Lil Nas X's musical style has been described as pop rap, hip hop, country rap, trap, pop rock, pop, and rock.
+Lil Nas X's musical style has been described as hip-hop, pop rap, country rap, trap, pop rock, pop, and rock.

-He credits LGBTQ artists Frank Ocean and Tyler, the Creator as inspirations and for "making it easier for me to be where I am, comfortably."
+He credits LGBTQ artists Odd Future members Frank Ocean and Tyler, the Creator as inspirations and for "making it easier for me to be where I am, comfortably."
 Lil Nas X also cites Nicki Minaj, Katy Perry, Drake, Miley Cyrus and Doja Cat as some of his biggest influences.
 In 2019 he said, "I grew up off the Internet, so my influences come from all over musically."
-He grew up listening to hip hop artists such as Andre 3000, Kendrick Lamar, Kid Cudi and Lil Uzi Vert.
+He grew up listening to hip hop artists such as Andre 3000, Kendrick Lamar, Kid Cudi, and Lil Uzi Vert.